UAE Tax Residency for UK Business Owners

 You are physically present in the UAE for at least 90 days during a 12-month period, and you meet additional conditions:

-You hold a valid UAE residence visa, or you are a UAE citizen, or you are a citizen of any GCC member state.
-And you have either a permanent place of residence in the UAE, or you are carrying out employment or business activity in the UAE.
+- And you have either a permanent place of residence in the UAE, or you carry out employment or business activity in the UAE

 The centre of interests test

-The UAE is your usual or primary place of residence and the centre of your financial and personal interests.
-This test exists for individuals who do not meet the day-count thresholds but whose centre of life is unambiguously in the UAE — typically because they have just relocated and the calendar mathematics for the first 12 months is short, or because they travel extensively but the UAE is the home base.
+This test exists for individuals who do not meet the day-count thresholds but whose centre of life is unambiguously in the UAE — typically because they have just relocated and the calendar maths for the first 12 months is short, or because they travel extensively but the UAE is the home base.

 The UAE Tax Residency Certificate (TRC)

-The TRC matters for two distinct reasons.
+The TRC matters for two reasons:

 As defensive evidence.
-If HMRC ever queries whether you were genuinely UAE tax resident during a particular period — typically in the context of a personal residence enquiry — the TRC is the document that puts the question beyond casual challenge.
+If HMRC ever queries whether you were genuinely UAE tax resident, the TRC is the document that puts the question beyond casual challenge.
 A TRC is not an automatic shield (HMRC can still examine the underlying facts), but its absence is read as a problem.
-We recommend every UK→UAE founder applies for a TRC for the first qualifying period as soon as the conditions are met.

 When to apply for the TRC